HomeOnMars/projektoOmnijo/intrigmalkasxo/Inspirajxo.md

 > [!NOTE]
 > The opinions expressed in these works are not necessarily mine.
 > My opinion does not necessarily align with the authors of these works either.

 > [!NOTE]
+> For any of my contents added after 2025-03-11,
+> some inspirations may be taken from my discussions with ChatGPT.

+> [!NOTE]
 > This list may be incomplete.